yubber/mauga-nipple-series/README.md

 # notice on takedown

-the mode has been reuploaded by a fan. this message is obsolete.
+the mode has been reuploaded by a fan. use code `SANFT`. this message is obsolete.

 my account has been temp banned and the mode has been removed. ~~in the meantime, you can use code `VAW8Z` graciously shared by animatednerd.~~